A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Proposed Method

 \subsubsection{Self-distillation embedded Method}

-After Hinton et al \cite{KD_1} first proposed the knowledge distillation in deep learning, many studies \cite{Lyu, Self-KD1, Self-KD2} have been conducted to let models learning from themselves.
-This approach is named as self-distillation which aims to promote performance of model without external knowledge input.
-Inspired by above works, we introduce self-distillation approach to prototypical neural network, which can significantly improve few-shot segmentation performance by extracting intrinsic support feature.
-To apply the self-distillation approach to generate the intrinsic support prototype, query prototype is used as the teacher.
-Masked GAP is employed to obtain both support prototype and query prototype from channel reweighting features as $p_{s}^{'} = \mathcal{F}_{p} \left ( \tilde{F_s}, M_s\right), p_{q}^{'} = \mathcal{F}_p \left ( \tilde{F_q}, M_q\right)$, where $p_{s}^{'}$ and $p_{q}^{'}$ denote the support prototype and query prototype of channel reweighting features.
+After Hinton et al. \cite{KD_1} first proposing the knowledge distillation in deep learning, many studies \cite{Lyu, Self-KD1, Self-KD2} have been conducted to let models learning from themselves.
+These approaches are named as self-distillation which aims to promote performance of model without external knowledge input.
+Inspired by the above works, we introduce self-distillation approach to prototypical neural network, which can significantly improve few-shot segmentation performance by extracting intrinsic support feature.
+To generate the intrinsic support prototype with the help of self-distillation approach, the average of support and query prototypes is used as the teacher.
+Masked GAP is employed to obtain both support prototype and query prototype from channel reweighting features as $p_{s}^{'} = \mathcal{F}_{p} \left ( \tilde{F_s}, M_s\right), p_{q}^{'} = \mathcal{F}_p \left ( \tilde{F_q}, M_q\right)$, where $p_{s}^{'}$ and $p_{q}^{'}$ denote the support prototype and query prototype after channel reweighting.
 The query prototype and support prototype are adopted in self-distillation process.
 Both two prototypes can be seen as a combination of two parts feature, intrinsic feature and unique feature.
 So $p_{s}^{'}$ can be represented as $p_{s}^{'}\left( f_i, f_s\right)$, where $f_i$ and $f_s$ denote the intrinsic feature and support unique feature respectively.
 Similarly, query prototype $p_{q}^{'}$ can be represented as $p_{q}^{'}\left( f_i, f_q\right)$, and $f_q$ is the query unique feature.
 Following the knowledge distillation method, we apply the Kullback Leibler (KL) divergence loss to realize the supervision of support prototype: